timwalsh300/ctci/README.md

 the head of the list.
 Write a function that adds the two numbers and returns the sum as a linked list.

 2.6: Write a function to check if a linked list is a palindrome.
+My solution takes O(n)-time and O(n)-space.